What Is Managed Detection and Response?

 - Proactive threat detection and threat hunting

 - Improved security and risk posture for employees and customers

 - Reduced total cost of ownership compared to traditional EDR

 There is no end in sight to the ongoing cybersecurity skills shortage across the world.
 SOC teams struggle to do more with less, even as they face a threat landscape populated by increasingly sophisticated, organized, and well-funded cyber criminals.
 IT personnel are exhausted, overworked, and overwhelmed.

-MDR is designed to connect businesses with teams of cybersecurity experts, enabling the business to bridge gaps in their security infrastructure and expertise.
-MDR significantly reduces the burden on internal security teams, enabling the organization to pursue a mature, effective security program that encompasses both cybersecurity and cyber resilience.
+MDR is designed to connect businesses with teams of cybersecurity experts, significantly reducing the burden on internal security teams.
+By enabling the business to bridge gaps in their security infrastructure and expertise, MDR helps solve the cybersecurity talent gap.
+With MDR, organizations can pursue a mature, effective security program that encompasses both cybersecurity and cyber resilience.

 More MDR benefits: